Get an understanding of the deployment of Anchore Enterprise on an Amazon EKS cluster and expose it on the public Internet.

 alb.ingress.kubernetes.io/scheme: internet-facing

-Note: Configuring ingress is optional.
-It is used throughout this guide to expose the Anchore deployment on the public internet.
+Note: There are alternative ways to access services within your EKS cluster besides ingress.
+It is used throughout this guide to expose the Anchore deployment on the public (or private) internet.

 Anchore API Service